-U.S. appeals court blocks Pennsylvania hospital merger
+Appeals court blocks Pennsylvania hospital merger

-The families of two African-American males fatally shot by Columbus, Ohio, police will speak publicly on Tuesday in their push for independent investigations into the deaths.

-A federal appeals court on Tuesday blocked the proposed merger of the two largest hospital systems in the Harrisburg, Pennsylvania, area.
+(Reuters) - A federal appeals court on Tuesday blocked the proposed merger of the two largest hospital systems in the Harrisburg, Pennsylvania, area.

 Reversing a lower court ruling, the 3rd U.S. Circuit Court of Appeals in Philadelphia ordered a preliminary injunction against the combination of Penn State Hershey Medical Center and PinnacleHealth System.

-By a 3-0 vote, the appeals court said the U.S. Federal Trade Commission and the Commonwealth of Pennsylvania were likely to succeed on the merits of their claim that the merger would harm competition, and could boost prices for patients.
+By a 3-0 vote, the appeals court said the U.S. Federal Trade Commission and the Commonwealth of Pennsylvania would likely be able to show that the merger would harm competition, and could boost prices for patients.

 Preliminary injunctions allow FTC judges to review proposed mergers.
 Such mergers can become imperiled if the reviews become prolonged.